znields/search-queue/README.md

 5. Click the 'Load unpacked extension' button.
 6. Select the root folder of the extracted source code and click 'OK'.
 7. You're done!
 You should now be able to use Search Queue.

+## Future Goals

+1. Revamp the Editor page to make it more intuitive for useres to add searches to the queue.
+2. Create a dedicated help page that describes the funcionality of Search Queue.